 You will be surprised to learn that nothing like this ever appears in the video games.

-The entire series is nothing but poorly done padding strung between a few action setpieces.
+The entire series is nothing but poorly done padding strung between a few action set pieces.
 After the initial fight scene in Season 2, Chief and Co. waste the next two episodes hanging out in the locker room on Reach.
-Occasionally John Halo will go pester the new director of the Spartan program, which is apparently a thing, but their discussions will elucidate nothing.
-We’re supposed to believe that the Spartans are integral cogs in the UNSC’s war machinery—we are told as much several times—yet one wonders why such valuable assets spend all day doing each other sexual favors in the showers and not, you know, fighting aliens.
+Occasionally John Halo pesters the new director of the Spartan program, but their discussions elucidate nothing.
+We’re supposed to believe that the Spartans are integral cogs in the UNSC’s war machinery—we are told as much several times—yet one wonders why such valuable assets spend all day exchanging sexual favors in the showers and not, you know, fighting aliens.
 Occasionally John Halo leads his Spartans out on training exercises; why he does this while aliens are conquering the galaxy, I really can’t say.

 There is never any impression that humanity is actually in a war.